Quick summary

 Blockchain offers a secure and transparent method for recording transactions, making it difficult for fraudsters to manipulate data.
 While still emerging in mainstream banking, blockchain holds promise for enhancing security and reducing fraud.

-Want to learn more about Fraud Prevention?
+Want to learn more about Fraud?

 Explore our collectionWritten by: Emmeline de Chazal